 All manufacturing and business processes contain many sources of variation.
 The differences may be so small as to be difficult to detect, but they are there.
 Variation is at the root of all waste.
-To reduce variation, its sources must first be understood (common cause vs special cause).
+To reduce variation, its sources must first be understood as common cause vs special cause.
 Less variation, less waste, more profits.

 Common cause variation is a constant system of chance.
 The sources of common cause variation are many in number but small in size.
 A process characterized by common cause variation is in a state of statistical control: its output is stable and predictable.
 The magnitude of common cause variation can be measured using control charts.
 The sources of common cause variation can be identified and quantified using Design of Experiments, regression analysis, and other statistical methods.
 The reduction of common cause variation requires actions on the system.
 Example: the total of two die.

 Special cause variation affects processes in disruptive and unpredictable ways.
 The sources of special cause variation are relatively few in number but are large in size.
 A process driven by special cause variation is neither stable nor predictable.
 Special causes can be detected using control charts through out-of-control signals.
 The elimination of special causes requires local action on the process.
 Although special causes account for less than 20% of total variation in most processes, they must be removed before common cause variation can effectively be reduced.
 Two examples: an untrained operator or parts from an unapproved supplier suddenly appearing one day and generating defects at an otherwise stable and predictable work station.

 Statistical control is not a natural state.
 All processes are under relentless attack from special causes.
 Confusing common cause vs special cause variation results in one of two mistakes: